Things to Know Before Buying a Garden Shredder

 The trick to a healthy compost heap is a good balance between your ‘greens’ and your ‘browns’.
 The greens are nitrogen-rich, whilst the browns are carbon-rich.
 Having a garden shredder than can handle both will enable you to get the balance just right.

 Over the past year I’ve been growing my own date palms.
-But like many up-and-comers, plummeting temperatures can take their toll.
+But, as with many new plants, plummeting temperatures can take their toll.
 Good insulation is a must.
 This is where your garden shredder can help out.
 Run a few branches through it, and use the wood chips to protect the base and roots.

 Lastly, the waste makes great mulch!

 Feeding garden matter back into your soil is a great idea.
-Not only does it give your plants added nutrients, it acts as a barrier against weeds, and some nice wood chipping look very attractive too.
+Not only does it give your plants added nutrients, it acts as a barrier against weeds.
+What’s more, some nice wood chippings look very attractive too.
 All you need is a good garden shredder and you’re set!

 How do garden shredders work?